philiphorrocks/terraform_gkecluster_build/README.md

 How to use:

 1) Create new Jenkins pipeline
-2) Configure the SCM job to user the Jenkinsfile prodided in the reposittory
+2) Configure the SCM job to use the Jenkinsfile provided in the reposittory

 Pre-requisite